Frequently Asked Questions

 What projects does BlackSpace work on?

-Within each of our work pillars (Urbanist Experiences, Neighborhood Strategy, and Customized Learning) we co-create bespoke projects based on how it meets our goals to acknowledge and amplify Black spaces.
+Within each of our work pillars (Urbanist Experiences, Neighborhood Strategy, and Customized Learning) we co-create bespoke projects based on how it meets our goals to acknowledge and amplify Black contributions to public spaces.
 Things we’ve done in the past include memory mapping, building re-design, lectures, walking tours, design workshops, celebrations, and more.

 Is there a BlackSpace newsletter?